RobbsX/AccessArt/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-We want to thank Professor Dr Sabrina Kirrane at WU Wien for allowig us to conduct this project as part of her Data Science Masters's course.
+We want to thank Professor Dr Sabrina Kirrane at WU Wien for allowing us to conduct this project as part of her Data Science Masters's course.